ibm-cloud-docs/cloud-pak-data/getting-started.md

 If you are using a single zone classic cluster with IBM Cloud File Storage, IBM Cloud accounts have a default quota of 250 storage volumes.
 Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/FileStorage?topic=FileStorage-file-storage-faqs#how-many-volumes-can-be-ordered)

 If you are using Portworx storage, you must configure IBM Cloud Portworx Enterprise on the cluster before you start the Cloud Pak for Data installation.
 For more information, see [Configure Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).
-You must use the 10 IOPS/GB option for the Endurance block storage used to configure Portworx.
+You must use the 10 IOPS/GB option for the Endurance block storage that is used to configure Portworx.

 ## Step 1.
 Assign the license
 {: #assign_license}

 If you don't already have a license, you can:
-* Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html)
+* Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).
-* [Register](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a 60-day trial license of IBM Cloud Pak for Data
+* [Register](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a 60-day trial license of IBM Cloud Pak for Data.

 **Important**: The trial is for {{site.data.keyword.cpd_full_notm}} software only.
 The trial does not include entitlement to the Red Hat OpenShift Container Platform.

 To assign your license, follow these steps:
 1. Log in to your [IBM Cloud account](https://cloud.ibm.com).
 1. If you don't see any licenses to assign, navigate to **Manage** > **Account** and then click **Licenses and entitlements** in the navigation menu.
-1. If there are no licenses to assign on the **Licenses and entitlements** page, click **Check IBM Passport Advantage**.
+1. If you have no licenses to assign on the **Licenses and entitlements** page, click **Check IBM Passport Advantage**.
 1. Select the appropriate license and click **Assign**.

 ## Step 2.
 Configure your installation environment